chuvalab/sc_analysis_workshop/topics.md

   * plot the top 3 DEGS of your cluster as violin plot

 * Visualize the DEGs using a volcano plot
-  * make a vulcano plot between your cluster and cluster 13
+  * make a volcano plot between your cluster and cluster 13

 * Visualize the DEGs, or your gene set of choice, using a heatmap
   * select 10 genes of your choice and plot the expression in a heatmap in all clusters